tyntec/api-collection/verification/v1/README.md

 #### Phone Verification

-Phone Verification service aims to provide information regarding the validity and the trustworthyness of a phone number.
-This information comes in the form of a Risk Index about the phone number.
+Phone Verification service aims to determine validity, reachability and fraud risk of phone numbers entered into forms by users or auto dialers so that brands can ensure their customer records are accurate, improve conversion rates for customer outreach, and guard against bad actors.

 ## Version 1.0